turna1/SEG3125/AI Chatbot Examples/Dialectical Behavioral Therapist/DBTCHATBOT.md

 👉 [Click Here to Use the Chatbot](https://huggingface.co/spaces/Rahatara/RAGBOT)

 ## 📂 Files
-app.py - The main application script
+-app.py - The main application script

-requirements.txt - Required dependencies
+-requirements.txt - Required dependencies

-THEDIA1.pdf- Book used for DBT knowledgebase
+-THEDIA1.pdf- Book used for DBT knowledgebase

 ## ☁️ Deploy on Hugging Face
-Upload app.py and requirements.txt to your Hugging Face Space Start the Space and explore the chatbot
+-Upload app.py and requirements.txt to your Hugging Face Space

+-Start the Space and explore the chatbot

 ## 📜 Disclaimer
 This chatbot is based on publicly available DBT exercises.
 It is not a medical tool.
 Use it responsibly.